The Ultimate Kauai Travel Guide, Updated 2022

 Ticketing and Airfare

 Kauai is one of the more expensive islands to fly to.
-But with any destination, you can save a lot by visiting in a lull season and by buying tickets early.
+But with any destination, you can save a lot by visiting during the slow season and by buying tickets early.
 If you’re looking to save, the best months to fly to Hawaii are January, February, April, September, October, and November.

 Ticketing from Portland or Seattle International Airports might cost anywhere between $450 to $1,000 for a standard seat.
 For flights from Dallas or Chicago International Airports, you might spend somewhere between $600 to $1,200 depending on the time of year and how early you purchase your ticket.
 Direct flights from airports in California cost around $500.
 Flights from east coast cities like New York and Boston can cost between $600 and $1,700 depending on the time of year.